 You decide when and if you want to rent a portion of your home.
-The design gives you flexibility AND privacy FlexHomes can be qualified as ADUs (Auxillary Dwelling Units) which give you flexibility to rent to a family Separate entrances also give you confidence you rent to family or unrelated parties - up to 4 in most communities b paying rent and ng market stage of life with: your future
+The design gives you flexibility AND privacy FlexHomes can be qualified as ADUs (Auxillary Dwelling Units) which give you flexibility to rent to a family Separate entrances also give you confidence you rent to family or unrelated parties - up to 4 in most communities

-Live In It...Expand It...Rent It...Love It
+Live In It...
+Expand It...
+Rent It...
+Love It